poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 Warning!
 Opinions below.

-## Emacs vs Vim (Vim, Neovim, Vi, Ed...)
+## Emacs vs Vim (Vim, Neovim, Vi, Ed, ...)
-Emacs.
-However I'm not an elitist and I dont believe Emacs is better in any technical way.
-I just like the software.
+[Emacs](https://youtu.be/V3QF1uAvbkU).
+That said I'm not an elitist and I don't believe Emacs is better in any empirical way.
+I just like the program.
 ### Keybindings
 I even prefer the keybindings over Vim, I'm not huge on modal editing like the whole internet seems to be.
-The constant switching between normal mode and insert mode seems very annoying.
-In a way Vim users are for me like people who use Caps Lock to capitalize their letters instead of the superior shift button.
-There are the jokes about the Emacs pinky or horrible Emacs' shortcuts however after rebinding Caps Lock to Ctrl writing is very pleasant for me.
+The constant switching between normal mode and insert mode is very annoying for me.
+In a way Vim users seem to be like people who use Caps Lock to capitalize their letters instead of the superior shift button.
+There are the jokes about the Emacs pinky or horrible Emacs' shortcuts however after rebinding Caps Lock to Ctrl writing is very pleasant.
 ### The language
 Lisp is a language that I like and seems really cool *in theory* but outside of Emacs I don't really have any use for it.
 I'm writing a